Interested in hosting a house concert? What exactly is is a house concert, anyway?

 It's definitely one of my favorite ways to share my music.
 I’ve made new fans and lifelong friends all along the way.

-If you would like more information on hosting a house concert with me, please let me know at firstname.lastname@example.org.
+If you would like more information on hosting a house concert, please let me know at firstname.lastname@example.org.